pglen/pymacro/README.md

 Warnings are issued :

- *if a macro is not defined,
+ * if a macro is not defined,
- * the macro had duplicate definition.
+ * the macro had duplicate definition,
- * the macro is not terminated with the same name (except the empth terminator)
+ * the macro is not terminated with the same name (except the empty terminator)
  * include file cannot be found.

   Recursive expansion.
 Up to six level of recursion is expanded.
 Make sure that there